MicrosoftDocs/azure-devops-docs/docs/pipelines/release/integrate-jenkins-vsts-aks.md

 Before you create the release pipeline, you need to install a VSTS extension that will be used to replace the **K8sDeploy.yaml** file's **__Build.BuildId__** token with the current Jenkins build id.

-1. In your VSTS account, on the top right-hand side of the browser, Select the **Browse Marketplace** menu item.
+1. In your VSTS organization, on the top right-hand side of the browser, Select the **Browse Marketplace** menu item.
 (The icon appears as a shopping bag.)

 2. Search for the **Release Management Utility Tasks** extension provided by **Microsoft DevLabs**.
 The extension includes the **Tokenizer** utility.

 3. Select the **Get it free** button.

-4. Select your VSTS account and select the **Install** button to install the extension.
+4. Select your VSTS organization and select the **Install** button to install the extension.

-5. After the extension is installed, select the **Proceed to Account** button and navigate back to your VSTS project.
+5. After the extension is installed, select the **Proceed to Organization** button and navigate back to your VSTS project.

 ## Create a VSTS release pipeline for CD to Azure